BR231 and BR232

 After unification of Germany, Deutsche Bahn (DB) initially took over ex-DR locomotives, their service numbers being changed by replacing the first digit ‘1’ with ‘2’.
 ‘New’ classes 230, 231 and 242 were soon withdrawn; of the most numerous class 232, over 400 were kept in service.
 Some underwent various modifications.
 65 were fitted with Russian 12D49M diesel engines (class 233).
 100 were re-constructed with trucks from withdrawn 230s (ex-DR 130s) and became class 234; of these, two were fitted with Caterpillar 3608 diesels, two with MaK units and two with 12D49s; large-scale power plant replacement was, however, finally considered too expensive and was not proceeded with.
 Finally, ten examples were fitted with 4000 hp 2-5D49M diesels and ED133 traction engines and became classes 241 and 241.8.

 As there is no obligatory standard, Polish locomotives of this type have various class designations, usually ‘inherited’ after their previous owners.
 Most are designated BR232, although ‘BR’ is just the abbreviation of Baureihe, or class.
 Their common nickname, both in Germany and in Poland, is ‘Ludmila’, after a popular Russian female name.
+Currently (late 2017) many locomotives of this type operated by DB Cargo Polska have been either withdrawn and scrapped or transferred to another Deutsche Bahn divisions, mainly in Romania and Bulgaria.
+Their total number in Poland has dropped to a dozen or so examples, some of them owned by private leasing companies.

 Main technical data – BR231